Kings vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Kings Betting Records & Stats

-- In 40 of 82 games this season, Sacramento and its opponents have gone over 237.5 points.
+- Sacramento's games this season have featured more combined points than this contest's total of 237.5 points 40 times.

-- The average point total in Sacramento's games this year is 238.8, 1.3 more than this matchup's over/under.
+- The average point total in Sacramento's contests this year is 238.8, 1.3 more points than this game's over/under.

 - This season, Sacramento has won 35 of its 51 games, or 68.6%, when favored by at least -115 on the moneyline.

+- So far this year, Golden State has put together a 39-43-0 record against the spread.

+- Golden State has a record of 6-15, a 28.6% win rate, when it is set as the underdog by -105 or more by bookmakers this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Kings have a 53.5% chance to win.
+- Bookmakers have implied with the moneyline set for this matchup that Golden State has a 51.2% chance of pulling out a win.

 Kings vs. Warriors Over/Under Stats (Regular Season)